llvm/llvm-project/llvm/docs/InstrProfileFormat.rst

 .. _calculation-of-counter-offset:

 As mentioned above, the recorded counter offset is relative to the profile metadata.
-So how are function counters associated with the profiled function?
+So how are function counters located in the raw profile data?

 Basically, the profile reader iterates profile metadata (from the `profile metadata`_ section) and makes use of the recorded relative distances, as illustrated below.